cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 ### Properties & Invariants

-Correctness guarantees as provided by the underlying algorithm implemented by `WASM Client Code`.
+Correctness guarantees as provided by the underlying algorithm implemented by `Wasm Client Code`.

 ## Backwards Compatibility